material-shell/material-shell/README.md

 7. Click on the tiling icon again and select `Split` from the list of layouts.
 Increase the number of layouts to `4`.
 8. Use `Super+x` to open App Launcher, and then open a terminal window.
 Do this 4 times.
 There should 4 (Split) windows on the desktop.
 9. Execute a command in each terminal instance so that the terminal windows are distinguishable from each other.
 For example, execute `ls, nano, man ls, htop` respectively.
-10. Use `Super+0` to open another workspace, and then open two applications, for example, an email client and Libre Writer.
+10. Use `Super+0` to open another workspace, and open two applications, for example, an email client and Libre Writer.
-11. Use `Super+End` to open another workspace, and then open an image editor.
+11. Use `Super+End` to open another workspace, and  open an image editor.

 Practice